 Failing to Get Pre-Approved

-Getting a mortgage pre-approval letter is the first step of the home buying process.
+Getting a mortgage pre-approval letter is the first step of the home-buying process.
 And one that should not be skipped.
-When it comes to financing a home don’t assume anything.
-Get pre-approved early so you know exactly what a house will cost you and you head off any problems at the beginning of the process.
+When it comes to financing a home, don’t assume anything.
+Get pre-approved early so you know exactly what a house will cost you and head off any problems at the beginning of the process.

-Getting pre-approved before you look at houses will end up saving you time and money as well as lessen the stress of home buying.
+Getting pre-approved before you look at houses will save you time and money and lessen the stress of home buying.

 Not Knowing What You Don’t Know